Kanedaa/SWG_tool_Philips/readme.md

 Additionally, it is necessary to have permission to manage services, as this is essential for starting and stopping the csc_vpnagent process.

 It is important to mention that this test is not flawless; other IPs dedicated to SWG range may also be listening on port 80.
 Moreover, due to CAPTCHA restrictions on the page at https://cachecheck.opendns.com/, automation of this test is currently not feasible.

-In the future, if time permits, I may attempt to enhance the reliability of this third test.

 --------------------------------------------------------------------------------------------